stavroskasidis/BlazorWasmAntivirusProtection/README.md

 > dotnet publish .\Server\BlazorHostedSampleApp.Server.csproj -c Release
 ```

 ## Samples / Demo
 You can find a sample app using this package [here](https://blazor-antivirus-block.azurewebsites.net/).

+## Special Thanks
+This work was inspired by the post in https://github.com/dotnet/aspnetcore/issues/31048#issuecomment-915152791  by github user [tedd]([https://github](https://github.com/tedd))

 ## Release Notes